confluentinc/operator-earlyaccess/hybrid/multi-region-clusters/networking-GKE-README.md

 # Configure Networking: Google Kubernetes Engine

+Please find the documentation for this here: https://github.com/confluentinc/confluent-kubernetes-examples/tree/master/hybrid/early-access-multi-region-clusters

+!!!
+Old Documentation - see top of page !!!

 This is the architecture you'll acheive on Google Kubernetes Engine (GKE):

 - Namespace naming